 Our mission is to promote transparency and accountability in the use of public funds, to expose fraud and corruption where it exists, and to assist law enforcement and prosecutors in the pursuit of justice.

-The team brings together the former Special Audit Section, Special Investigations Unit and portions of the Auditor of State’s legal staff as one team with one mission.
-Comprised of forensic auditors, investigators and attorneys, the team has decades of experience and working relationships with law enforcement at the local, state and federal levels.
+The team brings together the former Special Audit Section, Special Investigations Unit and portions of the Auditor of State’s legal staff as a single source of expertise for investigating fraud in government.
+Composed of forensic auditors, investigators and attorneys, the team has decades of experience and working relationships with law enforcement at the local, state and federal levels.
 Their expertise allows them to take a case from an initial complaint through conclusion.
-In cases where local officials have conflicts that make them unable to conduct investigations, the Public Integrity Assurance Team brings independence.
+In cases where local officials have conflicts that make them unable to conduct investigations, the Special Investigations Unit brings independence.

 How We Investigate Fraud and Compliance

 Each year, the Auditor of State’s Office receives hundreds of tips regarding suspected fraud and non-compliance of laws in government.
 These tips come from many sources, including public employees and concerned citizens as well as state auditors who find suspicious activity in the course of a routine financial audit.

 Tips or complaints of fraud and law non-compliance in Ohio’s governments may be made at any time by any public employee or private citizen.
 Fraud may be reported by using this website, U.S. Mail or via the Auditor of State’s Fraud Hotline.